Hamidur Rahman: Liberation war

 Hamidur Rahman joined East Bengal Regiment on 2 February 1971 and participated in the 1971 Bangladesh Liberation War.
 During the war he made a significant contribution in capturing the Dhalai Border Outpost at Srimangal.
-Though the independence fighters came very close to the Border Outpost, it became very difficult to capture owing to the enemy machine gun which was continuously firing from the south-western corner of the Dhalai Border Outpost.
-On 28 October 1971, a battle was taking place between 1st East Bengal Regiment and 30 A Frontier Force Regiment in Dhalai of Sylhet.
-125 members of the East Bengal Regiment decided to use grenades on the machine gun posts of the Pakistani army.
+Though the independence fighters came close to the Border Outpost, it became difficult to capture owing to the enemy machine gun which was continuously firing from the south-western corner of the Dhalai Border Outpost.
+On 28 October 1971, a battle was taking place between 1st East Bengal Regiment and 30 Frontier Force Regiment in Dhalai of Sylhet.
+125 members of the East Bengal Regiment decided to use grenades on the machine gun posts of the Army.
 Rahman took the responsibility of throwing grenades, and crawled through the hilly canals.
 He managed to throw two grenades before he was shot.

 Rahman jumped into the enemy machine gun post and engaged in hand-to-hand fighting with the two crews who were guarding the gun, and at one point neutralised the gun.
-Realizing the fact that the machine gun outpost was damaged, the EBR's approach towards the enemy captured their first line within a short period of time.
+Realizing that the machine gun outpost was damaged, the EBR's approach towards the enemy captured their first line within a short period of time.
 After the capture of the Dhalai Border Outpost, members of the EBR found the dead body of Rahman.
 Rahman's efforts helped the East Bengal Regiment take the outpost.
 He was buried in Tripura in India.